 - Affordability - Transporting a scarf from the Himalayan highlands to European markets a few hundred years ago meant yak caravans out of the mountains, weeks or months of storage in the ports of India, a further several months aboard a boat navigating around the Cape of Good Hope and then unloading and transport to markets in Venice and elsewhere.
 Talk about a markup!
-Today Paykoc can offer sumptuous Pashminas to our clients at a price everyone can afford, and the world is a more beautiful place for it.
+Thankfully, Paykoc Imports can offer sumptuous Pashminas to our clients at a price everyone can afford, and the world is a more beautiful place for it.

 Fashion Without Frontiers